NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

       bundle_small_new/out-out-6001_small.tsai                         \
       st_small_new/out

-It is suggested to run stereo with mapprojected images (:numref:`mapproj-example`).
+The above may produce a DEM with many holes.
+It is strongly suggested to run stereo with mapprojected images (:numref:`mapproj-example`).
 Use the ``asp_mgm`` algorithm.
 See also :numref:`nextsteps` for a discussion about various speed-vs-quality choices in stereo.

 .. figure:: ../images/kh7_dem.png
    :name: kh7_fig

    An example of a DEM created from KH-7 images after modeling distortion with RPC (within the green polygon), on top of a reference terrain.
+GCP were used (:numref:`dem2gcp`), as well as mapprojected images and the ``asp_mgm`` algorithm.

-Fitting an RPC model to the cameras with the help of the ``dem2gcp`` program (:numref:`dem2gcp`) can greatly help improve the produced DEM.
+Fitting an RPC model to the cameras with the help of GCP created by the ``dem2gcp`` program (:numref:`dem2gcp`) can greatly help improve the produced DEM.
 See an illustration in :numref:`kh7_fig`, and difference maps in :numref:`kh7_orig_vs_opt`.

 .. _kh9: